 Richard J Power, 2015

 This is an application designed for children in the 8-12 age range, to aid in their learning.
-It does this through the use of various games which would return the score to the user instantly.
+It does this using various games which would return the score to the user instantly.
 The games included maths games, spelling games, and trivia games.
 A web application was also created for teachers or parents to update the contents of spelling or trivia games.
 It was implemented using HTML, PHP SQLite, CSS, and Java.

 The complexity of this project comes from the incorporation of gamification of the design was a focus of the project, to ensure it was accessible to the target audience as possible.
 The user applied this, as well as gained feedback from the target demographic to ensure the best possible design.